-Today, home loan lenders offer the ability for fixed rate borrowers to make additional repayments, use redraw facilities, and take advantage of 100% offset and partial offset accounts.
+Today, many lenders offer the ability for fixed rate borrowers to make additional repayments, use redraw facilities and take advantage of 100% offset and partial offset accounts.

 How do fixed rate home loans with 100% offset accounts work?

-Fixed rate mortgages let you ‘lock’ in a rate for a set period when you sign up to the loan.
-Lenders tend to offer different rates depending on the length of your fixed term, which will usually range between one and five years.
-Some lenders also offer fixed rate terms of as little as six months or as long as 10 years.
+Fixed rate mortgages let you lock in a rate for a set period, usually ranging between one and five years.
+Some lenders also offer fixed rate terms for as long as 10 years.

 A fixed rate loan with a 100% offset account lets you link an account to your mortgage, with the balance of that account offsetting your principal loan amount.
 This can save you a considerable amount in interest, and can actively encourage you to save money.
 As this is a 100% offset account, the entire amount in the account can be used to reduce your principal.

 Let’s compare two scenarios with Donny, our savvy borrower.

 In the first example, let’s say Donny has a home loan with a rate of 6%.
 His loan size is $400,000, meaning his repayments are approximately $2,398 a month.
 At this rate he’ll pay a total of $863,353 over the course of the loan, $463,353 of which is interest.

 If he has an offset account and keeps $20,000 in it over the course of his loan, he would pay off his loan three years earlier, and would save $55,759 in interest.